Minneapolis Manslaughter Attorney

 Call Caplan & Tamburino Law Firm, P.A. for a Free Consult

 If you are facing manslaughter charges in Minnesota, now is the time to take action in the interest of your defense.
-Call the Minneapolis criminal attorneys at Caplan & Tamburino Law Firm, P.A. to request your free, no-obligation consultation.
+Call the Minneapolis manslaughter lawyers at Caplan & Tamburino Law Firm, P.A. to request your free, no-obligation consultation.
 Not only do we possess more than a century of collective legal experience, but we have successfully handled hundreds of jury trials throughout the state.

 After an arrest, we should be your first call.
 Here’s five reasons why: